adebayomoses/MTNOY-Stock-Price-Analysis/README.md

 # AIMS

-Compare the stock price performance with its competitors l will build a model to predict stock volatility for the telecommunications company MTN Group.
+Compare the stock price performance with its competitors.

+l will build a model to predict stock volatility for the telecommunications company MTN Group.